 In India, however, it's used as a full medical system, but in the United States, we're not licensed to take it to that level.
 It will eventually come about, similar to acupuncture and Chinese medical schools, but at the moment, we're here to help people in a preventative, positive way and teach people to create harmony.

-It seemed that the primary message of Ayurveda in the tips listed on the Kripalu Web site was, essentially, slow down, and be more mindful of what you're doing at the time.
+It seems that the primary message of Ayurveda is, essentially, slow down, and be more mindful of what you're doing at the time.

 Well, our modern world is not a slow world.
 Everything is fast and getting faster.
 We lose connection with ourselves, with the messages our body is sending us.
 You have to slow down to do that.
 This is why doing yoga is so important, especially in conjunction with Ayurvedic practices.
 Yoga provides an opportunity for a meditative "inwardness", a concentration on breathing, an invitation to deeper messages from the consciousness, a grounding.

 Please tell us what someone would experience taking a workshop or program at Kripalu.

 The majority of the people that come to Kripalu are curious.
 They want to improve their state of health and learn about other methods for a balanced lifestyle.
 And there's so much more than just yoga and Ayurveda going on at Kripalu.
 Basically, we start in the center and work out.
 There are general introductory courses and R&R programs for people to immerse themselves in for a few days, a more intensive program of cleansing called Panchakarma, retreats.
 We also have lectures that anyone can sit in on and individual consultations on many different health and wellness issues.
 There are a lot of wonderful tools to learn, and we have a lot of doorways for people to enter into.